Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 Icchānaṅgala Sutta — and many others — clearly illustrate that Ānāpānasati is not breath meditation.

 “Icchānaṅgala Sutta (SN 54.11)” is a short sutta.
 One can get a clear answer to whether Ānāpānasati is breath meditation.
-I will translate the complete sutta so that there will be no ambiguity.
+I will translate the entire sutta to ensure there is no ambiguity.

 Buddha Spending a Rainy Season (Vassāvāsa) in Seclusion